Advice and instructions

 Only applicants who take the school-leaving examination in the spring semester of the current school year or in the previous school year may apply for waiver of the entrance examination.
 They shall document this fact by presenting a secondary-school confirmation provided on the form “Application for Waiver of Entrance Examination”, which can be downloaded here.

 The Dean of the Faculty may grant the application depending on the programme’s capacity.
 If the entrance examination for a programme which includes multiple specialisations is waived, the applicant will be assigned to the specialisation with the highest priority.
 The Dean’s statement on the application for waiver of the entrance examination will be published in the e-application by the set deadline.
-Applicants who receive an invitation to the entrance examination and a subsequent notice of waiver of the examination can disregard the invitation.
-Applicants whose application is not granted by the Dean have to appear for the entrance examination according to the invitation they received.
+Applicants whose application is not granted by the Dean have to appear for the entrance examination.

-A written application for waiver of the admission examination together with documents confirming fulfilment of the criteria must be sent to the following address: Office for Studies of the Faculty of Science of Masaryk University, Kotlářská 2, 611 37 Brno, not later than by the set deadline.
+A application for waiver of the admission examination together with documents confirming fulfilment of the criteria enter in the e-application, not later than by the set deadline.

 The number of admitted applicants is limited by the capacities of the individual degree programmes and their specialisations, as the case may be.
 As a rule, applicants whose entrance examination has not been waived will be admitted based on the order of their final score achieved during the examination.
 The overall evaluation will include the result of the TSP and, where applicable, the specialised tests.
 Specialisation preference may be taken into account when evaluating the entrance examination.